mcteamster/white/README.md

 - [Card Gallery](https://white.mcteamster.com/card): now with search!
 - New Save / Load format: with backwards compatibility for decks made in `1.x`!
 - A new Multiplayer Lobby experience: share and join links with QR codes
-- Session memory and pesistence
+- Session memory and persistence
 - Overall performance improvements

 This new version is made in React TypeScript and uses [`boardgame.io`](https://boardgame.io/) as the game engine and networking framework.
 Writing [your own multiplayer networking code](https://github.com/mcteamster/twinge?tab=readme-ov-file#twinge-service) is tricky, and `bgio` made it a breeze.